AhnafNabil/Redis-Cluster/Integrate Nodejs/README.md

    });
    ```

-2. Replace the `host` values with the private IPs of your Redis Cluster nodes.
+    Replace the `host` values with the private IPs of your Redis Cluster nodes.

 ### Testing the Application

 1. Run the Node.js application:

    ```bash
    node app.js
    ```

-2. Set a key-value pair using `curl`:
+2. Set a key-value pair using `curl` while the application is running:

    ```bash
    curl -X POST -H "Content-Type: application/json" -d '{"key":"mykey","value":"Hello from Node.js!"}' http://localhost:3000/set
    ```

 3. Retrieve the value using the key:

    ```bash
    curl http://localhost:3000/get/mykey
    ```

-## 6. Monitoring and Maintenance
+## Step 6: Monitoring and Maintenance

 1. Use the Redis CLI for regular health checks:

    ```bash
    redis-cli --cluster check <private-ip-of-any-node>:6379
    ```

 2. Monitor memory usage:

    ```bash
    redis-cli INFO memory
    ```

 3. Check persistence status:

    ```bash
    redis-cli INFO persistence
    ```

 4. Monitor connected clients:

    ```bash
    redis-cli INFO clients
    ```

 ## Conclusion

 This guide provides the steps necessary to set up a Redis Cluster on AWS and integrate it with a Node.js application.
 By following these instructions, you can ensure a robust and scalable infrastructure for your Redis-based applications.
-Remember to implement proper security measures and perform regular maintenance to keep your Redis Cluster healthy and performant.